xgfone/wsvnc/README.md

 # wsvnc

-It supports a HTTP Handler to implement the VNC proxy over websocket.
+It provides a HTTP Handler to implement the VNC proxy over websocket.

 you can use it easily as following: